Live Audio Wrestling: History

-Move to CFRB

 In July 2006, The LAW moved to CFRB and retained its 11pm time-slot.
-In the fall of 2006, Live Audio Wrestling announced that in the future, the show would begin to air a simulcast of the show on Fight Network, however the announcement never came to fruition.
+In the Fall 2006, LAW announced that the show would eventually begin to air in simulcast on Fight Network, though nothing came of it.

 The show is ranked No. 1 in the demographic of male, on talk radio in the Toronto market, in its time slot.
 In April 2006, The Bureau of Broadcast Measurement released their spring ratings with The LAW ranking No. 1 among Males 25 - 49 on Sunday nights with an 18.7 share and also scoring a 17.8 share among Males 18 – 34.

-Live Audio Xtra

 Starting in the winter of 2007, John Pollock began to host an extended, online edition of The LAW called Live Audio Xtra.
 The segment is available to those who listen to the archived edition of the show on The LAW website, as an add-on to the original radio production.
 Shortly after its launch, Dan Lovranski began to co-host the segment, answering e-mail questions.
 Starting with the January 20th 2008 edition, Live Audio Xtra began to take call-in questions from listeners who were unable to get on the air during the radio portion of the program.
 This segment of the show was discontinued for a brief period of time, but returned to The LAW in 2011.

-Move to satellite radio, interim podcast
+Satellite radio, interim podcast, and CHUM

 The LAW aired its final edition on CFRB on January 11, 2009, moving to the Sirius Satellite Radio channel Hardcore Sports Radio (later known as The Score Satellite Radio), maintaining its Sunday night timeslot, and still being produced from CFRB's studios.
-Despite no longer being aired on conventional radio, the program was still billed as being a part of Fight Network Radio.
-After the closure of The Score Satellite Radio in August 2011, The LAW briefly became a podcast on the Fight Network website, using the same format as the radio versions (but without call-in segments).
+After the closure of The Score Satellite Radio in August 2011, The LAW briefly became a podcast on the Fight Network website; using the same format as the radio versions but without call-in segments.

-Move to CHUM

-On October 9, 2011, The LAW moved to CHUM; while the program maintained its traditional 11:00 p.m. timeslot, it is preempted by Sunday Night Football during the NFL season.
+On October 9, 2011, The LAW moved to CHUM AM; while the program maintained its traditional 11:00 p.m. timeslot, it is preempted by Sunday Night Football during the NFL season.

 The LAW began airing on CHUM's sister station CFTE in Vancouver on September 9, 2012.
 The LAW currently does not air on any other TSN Radio station.